2015 Louisiana Tech Bulldogs football team

 The 2015 Louisiana Tech Bulldogs football team represented Louisiana Tech University in the 2015 NCAA Division I FBS football season as members of the West Division of Conference USA.
 They were led by third-year head coach Skip Holtz and played their home games at Joe Aillet Stadium in Ruston, Louisiana.
 They finished the season 9–4, 6–2 in C-USA play to finish in second place in the West Division.
 They were invited to the New Orleans Bowl where they defeated Arkansas State.

 Schedule

-Louisiana Tech announced their 2015 football schedule on February 2, 2015.
-The 2015 schedule consist of six home and away games in the regular season.
-The Bulldogs will host CUSA foes Florida International (FIU), North Texas, Middle Tennessee, and Southern Miss, and will travel to Rice, UTEP, UTSA, and Western Kentucky (WKU).
+Louisiana Tech announced its 2015 football schedule on February 2, 2015.
+The schedule consisted of six home and six away games in the regular season.